sicily496/report-of-recipes-and-ratings/README.md

-# Recipes and Ratings Report
+# Savor and Score: Recipes and Ratings Report

 by Christine Wu (chw081@ucsd.edu) and Zhiqing Wang (zhw055@ucsd.edu)